-The COVID-19 pandemic has infected tens of millions worldwide, including over 5 million in the United States alone, resulting in almost 200,000 U.S. deaths.
+The COVID-19 pandemic has infected over 140 million worldwide, including over 30 million in the United States alone, resulting in over 500,000 U.S. deaths.
 COVID-19, the new version of the coronavirus causing the pandemic, is an infectious disease caused by the severe acute respiratory syndrome coronavirus 2 virus (SARS-CoV-2).

 The severity of COVID-19 infection varies widely.
 Some carriers are asymptomatic and others develop a mild form of the disease.
 On the other end of the spectrum are those who develop a severe form requiring hospitalization or intensive care unit admission, and even death.
 It is becoming increasingly clear that certain coexisting conditions, especially diabetes, kidney disease and heart disease greatly increase the risk of more severe short-term and long-term complications.
 The long-term complications can be severe and will need to be dealt with after a successful vaccine is discovered.

 - Diabetes patients with well versus poorly controlled glycemia (blood sugar) have better prospects during COVID-19 infection.

 - Diabetes patients with low versus high glycemic variability have better prospects during COVID-19 infection.

 - Diabetes patients with low versus high elevated fasting blood glucose have better prospects during COVID-19 infection.

 - Diabetes patients are more prone to COVID-19-induced hyper-inflammatory reactions, which in turn cause hyperglycemia (excessively high blood glucose) and organ damage.

 - Common diabetes comorbidities, such as obesity, cardiovascular (heart) disease, chronic kidney disease, hypertension (elevated blood pressure), are also risks for critical COVID-19 infection.